Shop online with Iceland, and you'll be in with a chance of winning the cost of your food shopping back in their Win Your Basket prize draw.

-Each time you shop and spend £55 or more online, you’re entered into a prize draw to “Win Your Basket”.
-If you’re the lucky winner you will get a refund back for what you paid on your grocery shop!
+Each time you shop and spend £65 or more online, you're entered into a prize draw to "Win Your Basket".
+If you're the lucky winner, you will get a refund back for what you paid for your grocery shop!

 But if you've spent more and had a £150 food delivery, then you could win that back instead!

 The prize draw is open to all shoppers, even if you've shopped with them before.